 2009 Mr Brett Johnstone – Current

 The advent of Tomorrows Schools in October 1989 saw the structure and management of schools change.
 An inaugural Board of Trustees was elected with Rodney Needham, the previous School Committee Chairman as Board Chairman.
 From this time the school has once again seen further changes.
 The old school residence was sold by the Ministry of Education in 1990.
 The staffroom was extended.
 The interior and exterior have been refurbished.
 All toilets blocks were upgraded also during this period.
 The asphalt areas were upgraded with paving and the boundary fences replaced.
 The site has had its water reticulation system fully replaced.
 The school is fully alarmed and has a video surveillance capability.
 All classrooms are on a modern ICT network.
 A new computer suite was built during this period.
 A caretakers shed was built (1992) and a shade house for children’s horticultural work was added (1991).
 A cricket wicket and a cricket practice wicket were put down.
 In 2001 a new administration area was constructed providing additional office space, sickbay and toilets.
 2002 saw the completion of a new sportsdome providing an all weather facility for school’s cultural, sports and physical education programmes.
+The turf was renewed in 2022.
 On 29th November 2005 our School Aquatic Centre (25m short course swimming pool with beach area, changing sheds and seating) was officially opened.
 From humble beginnings in 1877 and spanning three centuries the school now provides on its 2.45 hectares:

 Information and Computer Technology Suite